Jimmy Bennington: Biography

 Born in Columbus, Ohio, in 1970, James Bennington lived in Detroit, Michigan until 1978 when he relocated to Houston, Texas.
 He began music studies on clarinet while attending Elementary School before switching to drums at age thirteen.
 Bennington's experience has come from private study, marching and concert bands both middle and high school, work as a sideman, and as a band leader with his group, Colour and Sound.

 Early musical experiences include participation in several jazz and blues sessions in Texas throughout the late 1980s and early 1990s.
-Bennington studied with Elvin Jones for ten years beginning in 1994 and served as band manager / drum tech from 2000–2002 on tours in the U.S. and Europe.
+Bennington studied with Elvin Jones for ten years beginning in 1993 and served as band manager / drum tech from 2000–2002 on tours in the U.S. and Europe.

-He resided on the West Coast from 1998-2006 then in Chicago from 2006–present.
+Active in Texas 1990-1998, the West Coast from 1998-2006, moved to Chicago 2006–present.
 Bennington has performed throughout the U.S., Canada, Europe, and South America.
-He has played and recorded in the jazz and improvised music communities for over a quarter of a century.
-In Chicago, he has been an active contributor to the music scene playing extensively with Ed Schuller (Bassist), Brian Smith (Bassist), Fredrick Jackson Jr. (Saxophonist), Samuel Hasting (guitarist), Jim Baker (piano), Mike W Harmon (bassist), Davi Priest (bassist), Steve Cohn (Pianist), Dustin Laurenzi (Saxophonist), Ben Schmidt-Swartz (Saxophonist), and Artie Black (Saxophonist) among many others.
+He has played and recorded in the jazz and improvised music communities for over 35 years.
+He has been an active contributor to the music scene playing and recording with Perry Robinson (Clarinetist), Joe Lovano (Saxophonist), Daniel Carter (Saxophonist), Ed Schuller (Bassist), Brian Smith (Bassist), Fredrick Jackson Jr. (AACM Saxophonist), Samuel Hasting (guitarist), Jim Baker (piano), Mike W Harmon (bassist), Steve Cohn (Pianist), Dustin Laurenzi (Saxophonist), and Artie Black (Saxophonist) among many others.